 Let’s break this down.
 The restoration of the exiles would happen only when God’s 70-years of judgment were completed (Jeremiah 25:11-12).
 Then, God would fulfill His gracious promise to restore the exiles to their land.
 The 70-year Exile was a part of God’s plan to give Israel “hope and a future.”
 The judgment prompted the exiles to seek God wholeheartedly (Daniel 9:2-3, 15-19).
 Once they turned back to God, He gathered them from Babylon, where they had been banished, and returned them to their land (Jeremiah 29:10-14; Deuteronomy 30:1-10).

 Moving forward, Jeremiah 29:11 still has applications for us today!
 God knows the future, and His plans are good and full of hope.
 As long as God, who knows the future, provides our agenda and goes with us as we fulfill His mission, we can have boundless hope.
 This does not mean that we will be spared pain, suffering, or hardship, but that God will see us through to a glorious future.
 My friend explains this application well.
 She says, “When I am afraid, I often think of this verse.
-I believe that God’s promises are for everyone; He does know the plans He has for us.
+I believe that God’s promises are for His children; He does know the plans He has for us.
 He loves us and wants us to have a future.
 He will not harm us.
-God’s love for us, whether Israelite or Gentile, goes through and through and I feel that His promises to care for His people then and now are forever.”
+God’s love for us goes through and through.
+I feel that His promises to care for His people then and now are forever.”